NFL Rumors: Jameis Winston In Line For Saints Starting Job After Drew Brees Retires

-The New Orleans Saints may be ready to roll with Jameis Winston at quarterback, a new report indicates.
+The New Orleans Saints may be ready to roll with Jameis Winston at quarterback, a new report from the NFL Network indicates.

 With Drew Brees expected to retire this offseason, the Saints face a question mark at quarterback for 2021.
-Winston had few chances to prove himself on the field last year, and Taysom Hill was tapped in replacement in the injured Brees but reportedly didn’t do enough to seize the starting job.
-But a new report indicates that one of the backups was able to gain an edge.
+Taysom Hill was tapped to replace the injured Brees, but reportedly didn’t do enough during his starts to seize the job.
+According to Ian Rapoport of NFL Network, backup QB Winston may have edged out Hill during the few times he was on the field.

-Ian Rapoport of the NFL Network reported that Winston’s performance in practice was enough to earn him the nod going into 2021, even though it was Hill who was tapped to start during the time that Brees missed during this year.
-The Saints went 3-1 during that stretch, but Hill’s unsteady play allowed Winston to gain an edge going into next year.
+Rapoport reported that Winston’s performance in practice was enough to earn him the nod going into 2021, even though it was Hill who was expected to get the job.
+Although the Saints went 3-1 under Hill’s signal calling, his unsteady play allowed Winston to potentially have the upper hand going into next season.

 A @NFLGameDay Notebook with @TomPelissero: Will the #Eagles trade QB Carson Wentz; The #Texans staring contest with QB Deshaun Watson; The #Saints future is either Jameis Winston or Taysom Hill; The #Cowboys will tag Dak Prescott… unless they get a deal done. pic.twitter.com/zsYMPsSAvT